eHealthAfrica/eHealthAfrica.github.io/_case-studies/call-center.md

 The World Health Organisation described the Ebola outbreak that began in December 2013 in Guinea and subsequently spread to Sierra Leone and Liberia as “the most severe acute public health emergency seen in modern times”.

 Of these three countries, Sierra Leone was the one with the highest number of reported cases.
-When the outbreak began, the government repurposed an exisiting healthcare service as an emergency hotline.
+When the outbreak began, eHA partnered with the Ministries of Health (MOH) in all three countries to help them rapidly scale up the existing universal, toll-free numbers as Ebola-focused call centers.
 Callers could report sick patients, possible Ebola cases, and deaths; they could also get access to health information.
 But technically, the hotline was severely limited: it consisted of one phone per mobile provider, which meant that the number would be engaged if you tried to call while someone else on your provider was already connected.
 In addition, all the data collection was paper-based.

 ![A poster for the 117 hotline to the Call Center in Sierra Leone](/img/call-center-poster.jpg)

-In September 2014, eHealth teamed up with Sierra Leone telcom Afcom to improve the hotline, and one month later a full, software-based call center went live with 52 operators, using the first iteration of our call center application.
+In September 2014, eHealth Africa teamed up with Sierra Leone telcom Afcom to improve the hotline, and one month later a full, software-based call center went live with 52 operators, using the first iteration of our call center application.

 ![Interior view of the Freetown Call Center](/img/call-center-interior.jpg)